PurpleMurena/Sudoku/README.txt

  MAKE UI
 9. create a pad for inserting numbers into board
 10. connect num pad to inserting numbers
+11. make game over
+12. make restart

+-make timer
+-make mistakes in xxx
+-display level
+-change numpad
+-edit notes delete hints

+SUDOKU STYLING
+-highlighting help
+-rounding
+-make it pop when cell is chosen/ change its color

 -main page

--make game over
--make restart
 -header
 -footer
 -make them with ejs
+-make for phones too (if it is smaller than width of board and numpad, put numpad under the board)

 /////UI
 -login sign in store information
 -games won games lost
 -levels
 -store sudoku

--make for phones too (if it is smaller than width of board and numpad, put numpad under the board)
+IDEAS

-make sudoku solver?
+sudoku on timer that changes time according to level make sudoku solver?

-//Future Improveents

--highlighting help

--make api for sharing sudoku with solutions
+-make api for sharing sudoku with solutions/ tO solve sudoku make couple play